StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

   * ClusterRole and ClusterRoleBinding are needed to grant StackState Agents permissions to access the Kubernetes API.
   * StackState Agents need to run in a privileged pod to be able to gather information on network connections and host information.

+### Supported container runtimes

+From StackState Agent v2.16, the following container runtimes are supported:

+* containerd
+* CRI-O
+* Docker

+Versions of StackState Agent prior to v2.16 only support the Docker container runtime.

 ### Install

 Install the Kubernetes StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
 You will need to provide the following parameters: